syncfusion-content/blazor-docs/blazor/listview/getting-started.md

     W> `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
 Hence, you have to add the below `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

-    You can add the client-side style resources using [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package to the `<head>` element of the `~/wwwroot/index.html` page in Blazor WebAssembly app or `~/Pages/_Host.cshtml` page in Blazor Server app.
+    You can add the client-side style resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package to the `<head>` element of the `~/wwwroot/index.html` page in Blazor WebAssembly app or `~/Pages/_Host.cshtml` page in Blazor Server app.

     ```html
     <head>